mevansam/openstack-cookbook/README.md

  all data in Data Bags via encryption using a key per environment (integration with Chef-Vault is coming).

 * Simplify the build steps to 'upload Chef repo', 'build stack', 'interact with the stack', ... etc.

+Think of StackBuilder as a Ansible or SaltStack for Chef Knife.

+### The Repository Structure

+The repository structure is based off the [chef-repo](http://docs.getchef.com/chef_repo.html) structure used for Chef development.
+The only difference being that it favors using [Berkshelf](http://berkshelf.com/v2.0/) to manage cookbooks and data bags are created by environment when uploaded via StackBuilder.
+At a high level the following diagram outlines the relationship between the various files in the repo and how they contributed to the final execution environment.

+![Image of OpenStack HA Configuration File Structure] (docs/images/config_files.png)

 ## Supported Platforms